 I have two great friends who have become Jehovah's Witnesses and believe that the New World Translation is the most accurate.
 I read your study on how we know the Bible is accurate.
 It is excellent, but does not mention the New World Translation.
 Help please.

-The New World Translation (NWT) was published by the Watch Tower Bible and Tract Society (WTBTS) in 1961.
-More than 160 million have been published and distributed around the world.
-The WTBTS is also commonly known as the Jehovah’s Witnesses.
+The New World Translation of the Holy Scriptures (NWT) was published by the Watch Tower Bible and Tract Society (WTBTS) in 1961.
+More than 220 million have been published by 2019 and distributed around the world.
+The WTBTS is also commonly known as the Jehovah’s Witnesses’ Bible.
 Why did the WTBTS publish its own Bible and how accurate is the NWT?
 The answer to these two questions will follow.

 The trustworthiness of any Bible translation depends upon the individual translators who worked on the translation.
 The contributors to the New American Standard Bible, the New International Version and the New King James Version are well known and publicized.
 However, one must search to discover the translators of the NWT.
 For example, the translators of the New American Standard Bible (NASB) are immediately identified at the front of the Bible, but the translators of the NWT are not listed.
 All that one discovers from the WTBTS literature is that the NWT was a translation made “by a committee of anointed witnesses of Jehovah.”
 Why did the WTBTS not publish the names?

 Eventually, the list of six translators became known.
 Frederick W. Franz was the main translator.
-Raymond Franz, who eventually left the Jehovah’s Witnesses wrote the following in his book the Crisis of Conscience (1983),
+Raymond Franz, who eventually left the Jehovah’s Witnesses, wrote the following in his book the Crisis of Conscience (1983) about his uncle Fredrick,

 Fred Franz, however, was the only one with sufficient knowledge of the Bible languages to attempt translation of this kind.
 He had studied Greek for two years in the University of Cincinnati but was only self-taught in Hebrew.